linguistcrg/linguistcrg.github.io/experience.md

 use-site-title: true
 ---

-Here is a list of my relevant work experience:
+Here is a list of my relevant work experience and projects.
+You can also see my <a href="https://github.com/linguistcrg" target="_blank">GitHub profile</a>.
 <br />

+## Work Experience

 ### AI Engineer
 **Rabobank**
 *Utrecht, Netherlands*
 *Oct.
 2024 – Present*
+- Transitioning Rabobank’s customer support chatbot from rule-based system to GenAI architecture using LLMs.
-- Integrating fallback mechanisms and Retrieval‑Augmented Generation (RAG) to customer service LLM to ensure factual accuracy and mitigate hallucinations.
+- Integrating fallback mechanisms and Retrieval-Augmented Generation (RAG) to customer service LLM to ensure factual accuracy and mitigate hallucinations.
-- Transitioning Rabobank’s customer support chatbot from rule‑based system to GenAI architecture using LLMs.
 - Performing evaluations for accuracy, safety, and compliance in the banking context using internal datasets.
 - Improving critical production models through CI/CD methodology to avoid downtime.
 - **Achieved:** Transitioned customer service chatbot to near 100% GenAI answers.
 80% of GenAI answers achieved a perfect score according to human evaluators, and 0% harmful answers were generated.